rocket-pool/old.docs.rocketpool.net/src/guides/node/docker.md

 ## Process Overview

-At a high-level, here's what is involved in installing Rocket Pool:
+At a high level, here's what is involved in installing Rocket Pool:

 1. Download the Rocket Pool command-line interface (CLI)
 1. Use the CLI to install the Smartnode stack